IceHe/lib/java/cmd/javac.md

 `try`

 - Warns about **issues relating to the use of `try` blocks**, including try-with-resources statements.
-    - For example, a warning is generated for the following statement because the resource ac declared in the try block isn’t used:
+    - For example, a warning is generated for the following statement because the resource ac declared in the try block isn't used:

 ```java
 try (AutoCloseable ac = getResource()) {